McDaived/CS2-Patch-Access/README.md

      and more you can search it on google.

     when you get ip server you want play with it , open console in game and type ``connect`` then put ip , press enter
+##
+I don't know valve policy about playing on cracked clients, the client is connecting with steam , for seafty just use a new steam account .